openstack-archive/fuel-docs/pages/installation-fuel-ui/network-issues.rst

 .. contents:: :local:

-FuelWeb has built-in capability to run network check before or after OpenStack deployment.
+Fuel has built-in capability to run network check before or after OpenStack deployment.
 Currently it can check connectivity between nodes within configured VLANs on configured server interfaces.
 Image below shows sample result of such check.
 By using this simple table it is easy to say which interfaces do not receive certain VLAN IDs.
-Usually it measn that switch or multiple switches are not configured correctly and do not allow certain tagged traffic to pass through.
+Usually it means that switch or multiple switches are not configured correctly and do not allow certain tagged traffic to pass through.

 .. image:: /_images/net_verify_failure.png
     :width: 100%